How to Automate Tasks in SQL Management Studio

 Why Automate Tasks in SQL Management Studio?

-- Time Savings: Automating repetitive tasks frees up your time for more strategic work.
+- Time Savings: Automating repetitive tasks frees up your time to focus on more strategic database management activities.

 Common Tasks You Can Automate in SSMS